oleksiikutuzov/flipperzero-flasher-board/README.md

 # flipperzero-flasher-board

-Since version 0.70.? (currently in dev) you can set RTS/DTR pins to pins 16/15 and use only one row of pins for this flasher board.
+Since version 0.70.1 you can set RTS/DTR pins to pins 16/15 and use only one row of pins for this flasher board.

 ![](images/render.png)